-The majority of women in the UK see facials as a treat - a lot of French women - and New Yorkers - see them as maintenance - and go at least twice a month if not weekly.
+The majority of women in the UK see facials as a treat – a lot of French women – and New Yorkers – see them as maintenance – and go more often than we do.

 So if you’re not in the latter group – let me give you some tips to make sure you get the most out of the facial that you DO have…!

 - If you can, try and have a facial by a person – not a high street brand.

 The best facials come from people who can mix it up a little.
 Avoid high street facials if you can.